Lava & Loleygaon Tours

 Lava Monastery (with a monk)

 Go towards the backside of the monastery and you get lovely view of the surrounding and a playing field below along with that of Lava village itself with mountains in the backdrop.
-Outside and below the car park there are toilet facilities.
+On a clear day, you get lovely views of Kanchenjunga snow peaks from Lava Monastery premises.

 Backside view of Lava Monastery